Pope Francis to face questions, anger during visit to Ireland

 Amnesty International Ireland is organizing a protest in central Dublin to coincide with the papal Mass.

-Others have taken part in a "Say Nope To The Pope" Facebook campaign, where they snap up tickets for the Phoenix Park event, but protest by not actually attending.
+Others have taken part in a "Say Nope to the Pope" Facebook campaign, where they snap up tickets for the Phoenix Park event, but protest by not attending.

 But many are looking forward to the pope's visit.

-Among them were Rosaleen Nugent, Bridget Ward, and Thomas Ward — three worshippers aged in their 70s.
-They were all excited by Francis' looming arrival
+Among them were Rosaleen Nugent, Bridget Ward and Thomas Ward — three worshippers in their 70s.
+They were all excited by Francis' impending arrival.

 “He’s for everyone,” Nugent said.
 “It doesn’t matter if you’re a Catholic or Jew.
 He’s the pope for all.”